sghoweri/ascmats.github.io/yamlcode.md

 <img src="images/ESPHome_mat_yaml.png" width="600">

 ## VERY IMPORTANT, MAT MAY NOT WORK WITHOUT DOING THIS STEP CORRECTLY
-- First we need to add this line in the Wi-Fi section: “output_power: 8.5dB” (details about why [here](https://community.home-assistant.io/t/unable-to-connect-to-wifi-auth-expired-and-association-expired/678570/2).
+- First we need to add this line in the Wi-Fi section: “output_power: 8.5dB” (details about why [here](https://community.home-assistant.io/t/unable-to-connect-to-wifi-auth-expired-and-association-expired/678570/2)).
 We have to do this because there is a possible issue with the board's Wi-Fi and this helps to fix that issue.
-Click save.
+Click save after adding the “output_power: 8.5dB” line.

 <img src="images/ESPHome_mat_yaml_wifi_power.png" width="600">

 - Next you need to put in your Wi-Fi credentials.
 You can either put your details directly into this file (you must have double quotations around the SSID and the password) or use the secrets.yaml file (optional steps below).
-If you put in your details directly, click save.

 <img src="images/ESPHome_mat_yaml_wifi_secrets.png" width="600">